mirdhyn/richardstrauss.pl/content/news/Dresden.md

 +++
-title = "Stowarzyszenie w Czechach" date = "2014-09-21"
+title = "The Society in Dresden" date = "2014-09-21"

 lang = "en"